Everything You Need to Know About Agbalumo (African Star Apple)

 Are the Seeds of Agbalumo Edible?

 No, the seeds are not edible.
 They are hard and inedible, but they can be used in traditional medicine or crafts in some cultures.
+Some people break the seeds open and blend the inner contents for consumption but it is not a common practice.

 Is It Safe to Eat Agbalumo During Pregnancy?